The Elgin Humane Society Has Closed

 Content is from the site's 2004 - 2011 archived pages.

-Yelpers have reported that the Elgin Humane Society has closed.
+Yelpers have reported that the Elgin Humane Society has closed, but there are alternatives.

 725 West Cleveland St.